TARNATlON/PokeData/README.md

 TODO: Explain PokeText table loading

 ## Data reference:
-All the classes contain an URL to Bulbapedia if available, where the data values are explain in more depth.
+All the classes contain an URL to Bulbapedia if available, where the data values are explained in more depth.

 - Items: Item metadata
 - Moves: Move metadata